biobakery/MetaPhlAn/strainphlan2_src/README.md

   -n NPROCS, --nprocs NPROCS
                         The number of threads to use --secondary_samples SECONDARY_SAMPLES [SECONDARY_SAMPLES ...]
-                        The the markers for each sample --secondary_references SECONDARY_REFERENCES [SECONDARY_REFERENCES ...]
+                        The the markers for each secondary sample --secondary_references SECONDARY_REFERENCES [SECONDARY_REFERENCES ...]
-                        The reference genomes
+                        The secondary reference genomes --trim_sequences TRIM_SEQUENCES
-  --trim_sequences TRIM_SEQUENCES
-                        The number of bases to remove when trimming markers --marker_in_n_samples MARKER_IN_N_SAMPLES
+                        The number of bases to remove when trimming markers.
+                        Default 50
+  --marker_in_n_samples MARKER_IN_N_SAMPLES
-                        Theshold defining the minimum percentage of samples to keep a marker --sample_with_n_markers SAMPLE_WITH_N_MARKERS
+                        Theshold defining the minimum percentage of samples to keep a marker.
+Default 80 --sample_with_n_markers SAMPLE_WITH_N_MARKERS
-                        Threshold defining the minimun number of markers to keep a sample --secondary_sample_with_n_markers SECONDARY_SAMPLE_WITH_N_MARKERS
+                        Threshold defining the minimun number of markers to keep a sample.
+Default 20 --secondary_sample_with_n_markers SECONDARY_SAMPLE_WITH_N_MARKERS
-                        Threshold defining the minimun number of markers to keep a secondary sample --phylophlan_mode PHYLOPHLAN_MODE
+                        Threshold defining the minimun number of markers to keep a secondary sample.
+Default 20 --phylophlan_mode PHYLOPHLAN_MODE
                         The precision of the phylogenetic analysis {fast, normal [default], accurate}
   --phylophlan_configuration PHYLOPHLAN_CONFIGURATION
-                        The PhyloPhlAn configuration file
+                        The PhyloPhlAn configuration file --mutation_rates      If specified will produced a mutation rates table for each of the aligned markers and a summary table for the concatenated MSA.
+This operation can take long time to finish
 ```

 ### Some other useful output files